 Heaters and Chillers

-Heaters have the thankless job of keeping the aquarium at a stable temperature while tucked away someplace out of sight–generally in the sump, if your aquarium system has a sump, or hidden behind some rock-work or other decorations.
-Generally the only time you’ll think about your heater is when you set up your saltwater aquarium, when you break it down (if you do) and if your heater malfunctions.
+Since the temperature in your home can range from 60-80F (18-27C), the job of the heater is to keep the water precisely at the same temperature, even when the air around the tank cools.
+That stable temperature is crucial for your corals and fish.
+Of course, the equipment does so tucked away out of sight, generally in the sump (if your aquarium system has a sump) or hidden behind rockwork or other decorations.
+And the only time you think about your heater is when you do your initial setup, break things down (if you do), or if your heater malfunctions.

-Since you won’t think about your heater (or shouldn’t have to), it’s best not to cut corners here.
-Get some referrals from fellow hobbyists and pick a heater from a reputable manufacture with a reputation for quality.
-You don’t want a malfunction to boil the little slice of ocean in your home.
+Since you probably won’t think about your heater (and shouldn’t have to), it’s best not to cut corners.
+Look for referrals from fellow hobbyists and choose this piece of equipment from a manufacturer with a reputation for quality.
+You don’t want a malfunction to boil the slice of ocean in your home.

 - Protein skimmer